atulmy/cv/README.md

 #### `Full Stack Developer`

 ## Summary
 Loves Internet and `<coding>`.
-A strong believer in quality and as well as in the fact that programming has no language.
+A strong believer in quality and in the fact that programming has no language.
 Personal portfolio: http://atulmy.com

 ## Experience
 - #### Technology & Design Lead at [Crowd Product](https://crowdproduct.com/)